apiobuild/platform/content/blog/starting-an-online-store-with-chopin-and-instagram.md

 #### Real-Time Update

-Atelier EHOI features a weekly updated Dacquoise menu.
-They announce the secret flavors one week prior to the order deadline. **With Chopin, they can update the cake flavor every week by simply updating a few cells in google sheet.** It not only streamlined the menu update process for store owners, it also made it easier for customers to explore their weekly menu.
+Atelier EHOI features a weekly Dacquoise menu.
+They announce the secret flavors one week prior to the order deadline. **With Chopin, they can update the cake flavor every week by simply updating a few cells in google sheet.** This streamlines the menu update process for store owners and make it easier for customers to explore their weekly menu.

 <img src="/images/blog/update-catalog.png" class="post-img">